Groups & Education

 Students engage critical thinking skills used by historians as they are led through interactive primary source research activities and games to uncover the untold stories of 19th century Black community members, their legacies, and their contributions to our local community.
 Please note that this program can be tailored to different age groups.

-• Offered in February
+• Available February only

-• Minimum of 20 students required
+• Minimum of 20 participants required

-• Maximum of 50 participants
+• Maximum of 60 participants

-NEW!
-Black History Exhibit Program (1hr)
+Black History Exhibit Program

 How can we find out about the challenges, life and accomplishments of the local Black community in Upper Canada in the 1860’s?
 Through a guided tour, quizzes and activities, students uncover the untold stories of 19th century Black community members and discuss their legacy and contributions.
 Students are also introduced to the history of Black Canadians, from colonization to the 1960s.
 Aligned with multiple aspects of the Ontario curriculum.

-• May - September
+• Available May - September

 • 1 hour duration